ni/ni-apis-python/packages/ni.protobuf.types/README.md

 `ni.protobuf.types` is a Python package that provides Python stubs for the definitions in the [ni.protobuf.types package](https://github.com/ni/ni-apis/tree/main/ni/protobuf/types).

-NI created and supports these packages.
+NI created and supports this package.

 ## Operating System Support